Grown-Up Goals. Kid-Sized Joy. Learning in disguise.

 Concept: Scientific observation and "B" identification.

-Activity: Give each child a magnifying glass and a small "Bug Bucket."
+Activity: Give each child and a magnifying glass.
 Explore the backyard to look for Bugs, Beetles, or Bumblebees.

 The "B" Connection: Every time a child spots a bug, they shout, "I found a B-B-Bug!"

-Teacher Tip: Use this time to talk about being "gentle" (another B word) with living things.
+Teacher Tip: Use this time to talk about being "gentle" with living things.

 Concept: Fine motor skills and caring for nature.